aws-samples/aws-stf-core/README.md

 <br>

-You can see in the screenshot above that the `Fleet indexing status` of the named shadow `Stf-Device` is `indexed`.
-The STF Core stack enables [Fleet Indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html) for the named shadow `Stf-Devices` so you can list all the things registered in the registry with a single query.
+*You can see in the screenshot above that the `Fleet indexing status` of the named shadow `Stf-Device` is `indexed`.
+Before version [1.1.O](./CHANGELOG.md#version-110), [Fleet Indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html) of the named shadows `Stf-Device`was enabled by default so when you listed all the things registered in the registry, you also got their named shadow `Stf-Device`.
+Now, it is disabled by default, so querying the list would only give you the list of things registered and not their entities.
+You can get the list of all entities of type `Device` directly from the Context Broker with the request `/ngsi-ld/v1/entities/?type=Device&limit=1000&offset=0`.
+If you need Fleet Indexing of named shadows, you can set the property `shadow_indexing`to true in the file [```parameters.ts```](./parameters.ts).
+Fleet Indexing will incur [costs](https://aws.amazon.com/iot-device-management/pricing/).*

 <br>

-You can query `{StfCoreEndpoint}/iot/things` to get this list of all the things registered including their named shadow `Stf-Device`.
+You can query `{StfCoreEndpoint}/iot/things` to get this list of all the things registered.
+If Fleet Indexing is enabled, this includes their named shadow `Stf-Device` in the property `entity`.

 <br>

 ![Post Shadow](./docs/images/listthings.png)

 <br>

+If Fleet Indexing is not enabled, the property `entity` will be an empty object.

 With the single query `{StfCoreEndpoint}/iot/things/{thingName}`, you can also get all the entities associated to the thing.